 Over the years their wine making has become more detailed – sorting three times in the vineyard and another several times in the winery.
 Not only this, but they have also upgraded the look and feel of their packaging to represent the time invested into producing premium grapes.
 Their wine labels now feature an attractive more contemporary look.
 They also used to use primarily American oak on their wine – today they have transitioned to using French oak.

 For about 10 years they focused on a single wine – a 100% varietal Cabernet Sauvignon.
-Today they make two Cabernet Sauvignon wines from their Spring Mountain estate – a Spring Mountain Cabernet Sauvignon (usually blended with small amounts of select other varietals) and their Reserva, a 100% varietal Cabernet Sauvignon.
+Today they make two Cabernet Sauvignon wines from their Spring Mountain estate – a Spring Mountain Cabernet Sauvignon (usually blended with small amounts of select other varieties) and their Reserva, a 100% varietal Cabernet Sauvignon.
 In addition, they source fruit from premiere vineyards in select parts of Napa.

 Our first introduction to Frias Family was a rosé wine many years ago at a tasting in San Francisco.
 This was a varietal blend you won’t find anywhere else in Napa as it contains Cabernet Sauvignon, Cabernet Franc and Syrah.
 It is orangish pink in color.
 Aromas of watermelon and strawberries lead to similar flavors on the palate.
 There is no bitter finish on this one that you sometimes find in select rosé wines.
 Depending on your taste your palate may trick you into thinking there is some residual sugar but it is totally dry.